tomjoht/documentation-theme-jekyll/pages/en/firmware_upload.md

 ## Via Source Code

 The last steps for build and upload a version of CanAirIO firmware are [here](https://github.com/kike-canaries/canairio_firmware#via-platformio-compiling-on-linux-mac-or-windows)

+---

+If you have any problem uploading the firmware, we have a [Telegram group](https://t.me/canairio) for support, maybe the community can help you.
+(Spanish/English)

 {% include links.html %}